nrenner0211/nrenner0211/README.md

 ## 📖 About Me

-- I'm an aspiring full stack dev
+- Aspiring full stack dev

 - I'm working on contributing to open source and learning new front-end frameworks